View Video

 Confused about how to keep your nonprofit data safe and still use AI tools?

-Matt will explain how to use AI tools safely and securely at your nonprofit.
+Matt explains how to use AI tools safely and securely at your nonprofit.

 We hear a lot about “make sure not to share your sensitive data with AI learning models,” but how do you know how to use them safely, and how do you check on the terms and conditions, and where do you begin?

-Matt is going to demystify how AI enterprise tools work and give you some questions to ask at your own nonprofit to get the conversation around AI implementation and policy going.
+Matt demystifies how AI enterprise tools work and gives you some questions to ask at your own nonprofit to get the conversation around AI implementation and policy going.

 As with all our webinars, this presentation is appropriate for an audience of varied IT experience.